Rape during the Syrian civil war: Syrian state forces

 Following the onset of the Arab spring, which had spread to Syria in 2011, reports of rape by pro-government forces increased.
 In Daraa, at the onset of the conflict state forces organized the rape of women in the region.

 In Syria women who are raped can become victims of honour killings, or if allowed by their families to live are no longer eligible for marriage.
 When the state forces began their crackdown on protesters in Jisr al-Shugour a tactic used was raiding homes in which women were sleeping.
 A report released by Save the Children in 2013 stated, "There is proof that girls and boys scarcely over the age of 12 have experienced sexual violence, including both torture to their genitals and rape."
 Sarah Leah, the director for the Middle East branch of HRW has said that, "Syrian security forces have used sexual violence… with complete impunity".

 A UN report published in 2015 stated:

 Women and girls were found to have been raped and sexually assaulted in government detention facilities, in particular in the investigation branches of the Military Intelligence Directorate and prisons administered by the General Security Directorate in Damascus.
 State officials have perpetrated rape, a crime against humanity. ...
 Victim and witness accounts of sexual violence were also recorded in northern governorates.
 During house searches in Aleppo city in 2012 and 2013, Government forces sexually assaulted women and men in their homes.
 In 2013, detainees were raped in the Political Security branch and sexual assaulted at the Military Security branch in Latakia.
 Many women and men, including minors, have been victims of the deliberate use of sexual humiliation, sexual torture and rape while in the custody of Government authorities throughout the span of the unrest and conflict in Syria (from 2011 – 2014).

 ISIS

 During the Yazidis genocide, ISIS sold women into sexual slavery and raped girls as young as nine.
-Amar Hussein, a captured IS terrorist who has admitted to raping over 200 women, stated that those in command had given free rein to IS fighters to rape as many Yazidi women as they wanted.
+Amar Hussein, a captured IS militant who has admitted to raping over 200 women, stated that those in command had given free rein to IS fighters to rape as many Yazidi women as they wanted.

 A pamphlet published online by ISIS on the social media platform Twitter explicitly endorsed the rape of children; it reads: "It is permissible to have intercourse with the female slave who hasn't reached puberty, if she is fit for intercourse".